microsoft/playwright/docs-src/api-body.md

 When all steps combined have not finished during the specified `timeout`, this method rejects with a [TimeoutError].
 Passing zero timeout disables this.

+### param: Frame.click.selector = %%-input-selector-%%
+### option: Frame.click.button = %%-input-button-%%
+### option: Frame.click.clickCount = %%-input-click-count-%%
+### option: Frame.click.delay = %%-input-down-up-delay-%%
+### option: Frame.click.position = %%-input-position-%%
+### option: Frame.click.modifiers = %%-input-modifiers-%%
+### option: Frame.click.force = %%-input-force-%%
+### option: Frame.click.noWaitAfter = %%-input-no-wait-after-%%
+### option: Frame.click.timeout = %%-input-timeout-%%

-#### method Frame.content
+## method: Frame.content
 - returns: <[Promise]<[string]>>

 Gets the full HTML contents of the frame, including the doctype.

-#### method Frame.dblclick
+## method: Frame.dblclick
-- %%-input-selector-%%
-- `options` <[Object]>
-  - %%-input-button-%%
-  - %%-input-down-up-delay-%%
-  - %%-input-position-%%
-  - %%-input-modifiers-%%
-  - %%-input-force-%%
-  - %%-input-no-wait-after-%%
-  - %%-input-timeout-%%
 - returns: <[Promise]> Promise that resolves when the element matching `selector` is successfully double clicked.

 This method double clicks an element matching `selector` by performing the following steps:
 1. Find an element match matching `selector`.
 If there is none, wait until a matching element is attached to the DOM.
 1. Wait for [actionability](./actionability.md) checks on the matched element, unless `force` option is set.
 If the element is detached during the checks, the whole action is retried.
 1. Scroll the element into view if needed.
 1. Use [page.mouse](#pagemouse) to double click in the center of the element, or the specified `position`.
 1. Wait for initiated navigations to either succeed or fail, unless `noWaitAfter` option is set.
 Note that if the first click of the `dblclick()` triggers a navigation event, this method will reject.

 When all steps combined have not finished during the specified `timeout`, this method rejects with a [TimeoutError].
 Passing zero timeout disables this.

 > **NOTE** `frame.dblclick()` dispatches two `click` events and a single `dblclick` event.

+### param: Frame.dblclick.selector = %%-input-selector-%%
+### option: Frame.dblclick.button = %%-input-button-%%
+### option: Frame.dblclick.delay = %%-input-down-up-delay-%%
+### option: Frame.dblclick.position = %%-input-position-%%
+### option: Frame.dblclick.modifiers = %%-input-modifiers-%%
+### option: Frame.dblclick.force = %%-input-force-%%
+### option: Frame.dblclick.noWaitAfter = %%-input-no-wait-after-%%
+### option: Frame.dblclick.timeout = %%-input-timeout-%%

-#### method Frame.dispatchEvent
+## method: Frame.dispatchEvent
-- %%-input-selector-%%
-- `type` <[string]> DOM event type: `"click"`, `"dragstart"`, etc.
-- `eventInit` <[EvaluationArgument]> Optional event-specific initialization properties.
-- `options` <[Object]>
-  - %%-input-timeout-%%
 - returns: <[Promise]>

 The snippet below dispatches the `click` event on the element.
 Regardless of the visibility state of the elment, `click`